redhat-openstack/website/source/uncategorized/rdo-manager.html.md

 ## Instack

 Instack is a tool which installs undercloud (management layer).

-At this moment it also include scripts to use CLI commands to deploy production overcloud layer (functional OpenStack cloud).
+At this moment it also include scripts to use CLI commands to deploy overcloud layer (functional OpenStack cloud).

 GitHub: <https://github.com/rdo-management/instack-undercloud>